CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-02.md

     ![](../media/Lab-02/saveas.png)

-# Review
+ # Summary:

-  In this lab, you configured your Azure Cosmos DB account and created a mirrored database in Azure Fabric for data replication.
-You connected Fabric to the source Cosmos DB, started the mirroring process, and monitored its progress.
-Once synchronized, you queried the source database directly from Fabric.
-Finally, you analyzed the mirrored database in Fabric for insights and reporting.
+In this lab, you have accomplished the following:

+- **Verified the configuration** of the **Source Azure Cosmos DB Account** to ensure it is set up correctly.
+- **Set up a mirrored database** for replication to enhance data availability.
+- **Connected to the source database** to enable data synchronization and mirroring.
+- **Started the mirroring process** and **monitored Fabric mirroring** to ensure successful data replication.
+- **Queried the source database** from Fabric to verify data access and synchronization.
+- **Analyzed the target mirrored database** to confirm data consistency and integrity across environments.

 ### Congratulations!
 You have successfully finished the lab.
 Click Next >> to Proceed to the next lab.